Al-Minaa SC: Title challenge under Al-Sayed (2014–2016)

-Administrative problems & relegation (2016–2022)
+Administrative problems and relegation (2016–2022)

 In the 2016–17 season, Al-Minaa contracted with the Romanian professional coach, Marin Ion and he was sacked after twenty-seven matches because of the chaos that appeared in the team due to the weakness of the personality of the coach, and the results were not satisfactory; he won fourteen matches, lost four and drew nine, and lost both Basra Derbies; against Al-Bahri 2–1, Naft Al-Junoob 1–0, leaving the team in fourth place in the first half of the league, then Al-Minaa signed local coach Ghazi Fahad, who finished the league in sixth place.
 In the 2016–17 Iraq FA Cup, Al-Minaa reached the semi-finals, but could not reach the final after losing from Naft Al-Wasat on penalties, in the match that ended 1–1.
 Then, the team ended the season without any good results due to several problems within the club.
 The administrative problems continued within the club, where two departments were formed and each claimed to be the legitimate administration.
 There was also a conflict between the management of the club and the Ministry of Transport (the owner), which led to a financial crisis, in which the important players migrated to the Baghdad clubs, and change of coaches in the same season was repeated within the club, all of which led to a decline in the level of the team, and ranked near the bottom of the ranking of the league teams in multiple seasons (15th place in the 2017–18 season and 17th place in the 2018–19 season).
 In the 2021–22 season, the level of the team declined so much that only won three matches during the whole season, and the administration resigned after the disastrous mistakes they made during the season, and a temporary administration was formed, but they could not do anything, and in the end the team occupied the 19th place (penultimate) and was officially relegated to the Iraqi First Division League.